-2. The best solution is the L&P bore replacement.
+The best solution we came up with is the L&P bore replacement.
 We will insert a sleeve that replicates the original bore as closely as possible.
-Over the years we collected data from the clarinets we worked on, and created a huge database.
-This allowed us to restore the bore back to its original shape.
+Over the years, we collect data from the clarinets we worked on and created a huge database.
+It allowed us to restore the bore to its original shape.

-This procedure is much cheaper than buying a new instrument.
+This procedure is much cheaper than buying a new instrument and ensures sustainable resources.

-This also protects the limited wood resources available.
 Since 2017 Mpingo, also known as grenadilla wood, has been listed as endangered and needs to be protected.
 Even with increased awareness of this issue and environmental efforts to plant more trees, it will still take at least 80 years to increase the amount of granadilla wood available.
-It takes at least 80 years for a tree to grow and mature before it can be harvested.
+Thats the minimum time it takes before a tree is grown and matured to be harvested for clarinets..